Mental Health Facilities in Vermont

 Soar Learning Center Northwestern Counseling/support Services - Saint Albans Bay, VT

 Soar Learning Center Northwestern Counseling/support Services is a mental health facility in Saint Albans Bay, VT, located at 178 Mcginn Drive, 5481 zip code.
 Soar Learning Center Northwestern Counseling/support Services offers Partial hospitalization/day treatment.
-Soar Learning Center Northwestern Counseling/support Services provides Trauma therapy, Group therapy and Cognitive behavioral therapy to Young adults and Children/adolescents.
-Soar Learning Center Northwestern Counseling/support Services also supports Children/adolescents with serious emotional disturbance, Transitional age young adults and Persons with post-traumatic stress disorder.
-Some other services offered by Soar Learning Center Northwestern Counseling/support Services include Case management, Supported employment and Vocational rehabilitation services.
+Soar Learning Center Northwestern Counseling/support Services provides Psychotropic medication, Activity therapy and Behavior modification to Children/adolescents and Young adults.
+Soar Learning Center Northwestern Counseling/support Services also supports Persons who have experienced trauma, Transitional age young adults and Children/adolescents with serious emotional disturbance.
+Some other services offered by Soar Learning Center Northwestern Counseling/support Services include Vocational rehabilitation services, Case management and Supported employment.

-Brattleboro Cboc is a mental health facility in Brattleboro, VT, located at 71 Gsp Drive, 5301 zip code.
-Brattleboro Cboc offers Telemedicine/telehealth and Outpatient treatment.
-Brattleboro Cboc provides Integrated dual diagnosis disorder treatment, Psychotropic medication and Individual psychotherapy to Seniors 65 or older, Adults and Young adults.
-Brattleboro Cboc also supports Seniors or older adults, Veterans and Active duty military.
-Some other services provided by Brattleboro Cboc include Family psychoeducation, Suicide prevention services and Mentoring/peer support/consumer-run services.
+Healthcare And Rehabilitation Services Of Southeastern Vermont is a mental health facility in Brattleboro, VT, located at 51 Fairview Street, 5301 zip code.
+Healthcare And Rehabilitation Services Of Southeastern Vermont offers Outpatient treatment.
+Healthcare And Rehabilitation Services Of Southeastern Vermont provides Integrated dual diagnosis disorder treatment, Cognitive behavioral therapy and Couples/family therapy to Children/adolescents, Seniors 65 or older and Young adults.
+Healthcare And Rehabilitation Services Of Southeastern Vermont also supports Seniors or older adults.
+Some other services provided by Healthcare And Rehabilitation Services Of Southeastern Vermont include Mentoring/peer support/consumer-run services, Intensive case management and Psychosocial rehabilitation services.

 Finding Mental Health Treatment Centers in Vermont